cbcrg/tcoffee/docs/tcoffee_manual.rst

 **T-Coffee allows you to combine results obtained with several alignment methods** (see the section **FAQ for T-Coffee** for more details).
 For instance if you have an alignment coming from ClustalW, another from Dialign, and a structural alignment of some of your sequences, T-Coffee can combine all these MSAs to produce a new Multiple Sequence Alignment having the best agreement with all these methods.

-**One of the latest improvements of T-Coffee is to let you combine sequences and structures**, so that your alignments are of higher quality.
+**One of the most important improvement of T-Coffee is to let you combine sequences and structures**, so that your alignments are of higher quality.
 You need to have the SAP package installed to fully benefit of this facility (or to use another structural alignment method).

-.. warning:: For this case, operations are carried out using wget.
-If wget is not installed on your system, you can get it for free from (<http://www.wget.org>).
-To make sure wget is installed on your system, type **which wget**
+.. warning:: In this particular T-Coffee mode, operations are carried out using the function "wget".
+If "wget" is not installed on your system, you can get it for free from (<http://www.wget.org>).
+To make sure wget is installed on your system, type **which wget**.

 **T-Coffee allows you to extract a serie of repeats from a single sequence or a set of sequences** using MOCCA.
 In other words, if you know the coordinates of one copy of a repeat, you can extract all the other occurrences.